OUR BUSINESS

 Expanding KCC’s service into the clean petroleum product markets

-KCC took delivery of eight new generation combination carriers, the CLEANBUs, in the period January 2019 to May 2021.
-The CLEANBUs are full fledged LR1 tankers and Kamsarmax dry bulk vessels.
-In addition to transporting all types of dry bulk products and caustic soda, they ship clean petroleum products, expanding into the petroleum and petrochemical industries.
+KCC took delivery of these eight next generation combination carriers between January 2019 to May 2021.
+The CLEANBUs are full-fledged LR1 tankers and Kamsarmax dry bulk vessels.
+In addition to transporting all types of dry bulk products and caustic soda, they ship clean petroleum products, expanding our business into the petroleum and petrochemical industries.

 CABU